 15. Keep it minimal for a modern edge

 If you want your white colour choice to feel like that of a modern art gallery, choosing the right furnishings is key.
 Keep the space free of clutter and make furniture both minimal and captivating.
 The use of mesh metal chairs around this oval dining table signify a purpose and add all the right elements of contemporary style.

-How can I add warmth to a white dining room?
+How can I soften a white dining room?

 How can I brighten my small dining room?

 White is the ideal colour choice if your dining room is small.
 The brilliance of white is its ability to make even the smallest of spaces feel airy and light, in turn making the room feel more spacious.

 A pure brilliant white is devoid of pigment, meaning it's ideal to reflect light.
 It's this quality that helps to create the illusion of a bigger space.
 Painting your floorboards white is a great way to brighten a space, bringing the pigment-free shade onto more surfaces within the room.
 Which white dining idea would work best for your home?

 Get the Ideal Home Newsletter